pococms/poco/.poco/themes/informer/README.md

 - "../../css/base.css"
 - "informer.css"
 ---
-Informer helps you create news sites fast
+# Informer helps you create news sites fast

-Its font size is small: 14px, following the convention of sites like [The Wall Street Journal](https://www.wsj.com/) and [The New York Times](https://www.nytimes.com/).
+Its font size is small, following the convention of sites like [The Wall Street Journal](https://www.wsj.com/) and [The New York Times](https://www.nytimes.com/).